Best Carb For Ironhead

 Article by Mark Trotta

-There's a half dozen or so carburetors that will bolt onto your Ironhead and perform well, but which one suits your bike and your wallet best?
-Here's a review of the most common carburetors you'll find on 1957-1985 Sportsters.
+There's quite a few carburetors that will bolt onto your Ironhead and perform well, but which one best suits your bike and your wallet best?
+Here's a review of the most common ones you'll find on 1957 through 1985 Sportsters.

-First, a look at factory carburetors for 1957 through 1985 Sportsters:
+First, a review of factory carburetors for 1957 through 1985 Sportsters:

 Linkert Carb

-Early Sportsters (1957-1965) were fitted with side-float Linkert DC carbs, which were simple units to diagnose and repair.
+Early Sportsters (1957-1965) were fitted with a side-float Linkert DC carb, which are simple units to diagnose and repair.
 For those of you who have an early 900cc Sportster, you know it's a rare bird and you'll probably want to keep it stock.
 If you have the original Linkert carb, leave it in place.

 Read: Linkert DC Carburetor Rebuild